19hours/sg-statutes/Acts/Penal Code.md

 322\.
 Whoever voluntarily causes hurt, if the hurt which he intends to cause or knows himself to be likely to cause is grievous hurt, and if the hurt which he causes is grievous hurt, is said “voluntarily to cause grievous hurt”.

-Explanation—A person is not said voluntarily to cause grievous hurt except when he both causes grievous hurt and intends or knows himself to be likely to cause grievous hurt.
+Explanation.— A person is not said voluntarily to cause grievous hurt except when he both causes grievous hurt and intends or knows himself to be likely to cause grievous hurt.
 But he is said voluntarily to cause grievous hurt if, intending or knowing himself to be likely to cause grievous hurt of one kind, he actually causes grievous hurt of another kind.

-Illustrations
+Illustration

 A, intending or knowing himself to be likely permanently to disfigureZ’s face, givesZa blow which does not permanently disfigureZ’s face but which causesZto suffer severe bodily pain for the space of 20 days.Ahas voluntarily caused grievous hurt.